craigivy/gcloud-examples/gke-grpc/README.md

 ## External Ingress example

 ### Apply the configuration to your cluster
 * Creae and configure an SSL certififcate to be used in the ingress.
-The cerficate referenced using the name `test` in the `ingress-example.yaml`.
+The cerficate is referenced using the name `test` in the `ingress-example.yaml`.
 ```
 openssl genrsa -out test-ingress.key 2048
 openssl req -new -key test-ingress.key -out test-ingress.csr \